Dr Elke Schwarz, BBA (Belmont University, USA), MA (King’s College London), PhD (LSE)

 2014. @hannah_arendt: An Arendtian critique of online social networks.
 Millennium: Journal of International Studies, 43(1): 165-86.

 2018.
-‘The (im)possibility of meaningful human control for lethal autonomous weapon systems’, ICRC Humanitarian Law & Policy Blog, 29 August, 2018.
+‘The (im)possibility of meaningful human control for autonomous weapons systems’, International Committee of the Red Cross (ICRC) Humanitarian Law & Policy Blog, August 29, 2018.

 2017.
 ‘Hybridity and humility: What of the human in (post)humanity?’ in Eroukhmanoff and Harkers (eds) Reflections on the Posthuman in International Relations: The Anthropocene, Security and Ecology, E-IR Edited Collections.